DE0CH/velarium/docs/ib/ib_docs.md

 ## Part 4: PDF processing

-I need to complete two tasks with the PDF: extract the first page as a PNG image, and extract the plain text from the PDF to be used by the search engine, which is using the algorithm of optimization by memorization.
+I need to complete two tasks with the PDF: extract the first page as a PNG image, and extract the plain text from the PDF to be used by the search engine, which uses the algorithm of optimization by memorization.
 Thankfully I was able to find external high-level libraries: `pdf2image` and `textract`.
 All I needed to do was to wrap the library so that I can integrate it easily into the website.

 In `codestudy/pdf_processor.py`:
 ```python